-As an artist, educator and community builder, Jess has always been drawn to creation as pedagogy which, as an act of transformation, helps us better understand each other and ourselves.
+As an artist, educator and community builder, Muise has always been drawn to creation as pedagogy which, as an act of transformation, helps us better understand each other and ourselves.

-Now enrolled in National Arts Strategies Executive Program in Arts and Culture through UPenn, Jess holds BA with honors from New York University's Gallatin School of Individualized Study in Dance in Education as Transformative Pedagogy and pursued graduate studies in dance education, performance and economic development at the University of KwaZulu-Natal in Durban, South Africa.
+Muise recently completed the National Arts Strategies Executive Program in Arts and Culture at UPenn.
+She holds a BA with honors from New York University's Gallatin School of Individualized Study in Dance in Education as Transformative Pedagogy and pursued graduate studies in dance education, performance and economic development at the University of KwaZulu-Natal in Durban, South Africa.
 She also holds certificates in permaculture design and master gardening, and enjoys working at the intersection of art and the environment.